HiSPARC/publicdb/README.rst

 Virtualbox.
 You can download Vagrant and Virtualbox binaries for all major platforms.
 On a Mac::

-   $ brew tap Caskroom/cask
+   $ brew install caskroom/cask/brew-cask
-   $ brew install Caskroom/cask/virtualbox
+   $ brew cask install virtualbox
-   $ brew install Caskroom/cask/vagrant
+   $ brew cask install vagrant

 Kernel upgrades in the VM can break the Virtualbox guest modules, which need to be rebuilt.
 There is a nice plugin for vagrant which checks if